lmanzurv/django_proxy_server/README.md

 ### Authentication

-To use Django Proxy Server's authentication backend, add "proxy_server.authentication.auth.ProxyServerBackend" to your AUTHENTICATION_BACKENDS setting, set your CACHES setting to your prefferred backend and add "novtory_admin.middleware.AuthMiddleware" to your MIDDLEWARE_CLASSES setting, like this:
+To use Django Proxy Server's authentication backend, add `'proxy_server.authentication.auth.ProxyServerBackend'` to your AUTHENTICATION_BACKENDS setting, set your CACHES setting to your prefferred backend and add `'proxy_server.authentication.middleware.ProxyServerMiddleware'` to your MIDDLEWARE_CLASSES setting, like this:

     AUTHENTICATION_BACKENDS = (
         'proxy_server.authentication.auth.ProxyServerBackend',